tarekAlsamkari/Whitepaper/README.ENG.md

 •	Or import from another Metaverse (interoperability)

 The SPMT project employed a gamified approach to keep the fun alive.
 On entering the SPMT Metaverse, players can decide to float to their planet or take a space shuttle – which is faster.
-Individual players in the SPMT Metaverse can own these space shuttles for personal use or commercial transportation – which is one of the numerous ways of earning in the SPMT Metaverse.
+Individual players in the SPMT Metaverse can own these space shuttles for personal use or commercial transportation.
 Also, there are free planets to explore for players who can’t afford to pay the tourism fee.